DanteBorges/deliveryCrud/README.md

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`
   * Start Phoenix endpoint with `mix phx.server`
+  * To build the Dockerfile image, run the following command: `docker-compose build`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.